Newsmoor.com is the Best Learning Site To Provide information Regarding Communication Models, Elements, Research Paper Writing and More

 Advantages of Berlo’s SMCR Communication Model

-The source or sender and receiver contain similar components.
+The source (sender) and receiver contain similar components.
 This model articulates that the sender and receiver convey and receive messages simultaneously.
 It indicates interactive communication even though it is a linear communication model.

-David Berlo's SMCR Model of Communication is the linear communication model; therefore, feedback is absent.
-Hence, the SMCR model can't explain the transactional communication processes like speaking over a smartphone.
+David Berlo’s SMCR Model of Communication is the linear communication model; therefore, feedback is absent.
+Hence, the SMCR model can’t explain transactional communication processes, such as speaking over a smartphone.

-Moreover, Berlo's SMCR communication model avoids noise, a significant communication element.
+Moreover, Berlo’s SMCR communication model avoids noise, a significant source of communication error.
 It excludes another communication element- context.
 It is impossible to describe the communication process without noise and context.

 Conclusion